toopay/gas-orm/README.markdown

 ## Documentation and Examples

-Go to [home of Gas ORM](http://gasorm-doc.taufanaditya.com "home of Gas ORM") for screencast.
+Go to [home of Gas ORM](http://gasorm-doc.taufanaditya.com "home of Gas ORM") for documentation and screencast.